mindspore-ai/docs/docs/mindformers/docs/source_en/feature/other_training_features.md

 #### YAML Parameter Configuration

 To enable the droprate logging feature, users need to configure the `callback_moe_droprate` parameter under the moe_config section in the configuration file and set it to `True`.
 Additionally, add the `MoEDropRateCallback` configuration item in the callback section and set model-related parameters such as `expert_num`, `capacity_factor`, `num_layers`, and `mtp_depth`.
-Example:
+For example:

 ```yaml
 moe_config: